-Marla Apt, a Senior level Iyengar Yoga teacher was highlighted by Yoga Journal magazine as one of twenty-one young yoga teachers helping to shape the future of yoga.
-She has been involved with medical research studies at UCLA on yoga for depression, anxiety and IBS and created the first yoga therapy content to be incorporated into the UCLA David Geffen School of Medicine’s curriculum.
+Marla Apt, a Senior level Iyengar Yoga teacher, was highlighted by Yoga Journal magazine as one of twenty-one young yoga teachers helping to shape the future of yoga.
+She has been involved with medical research studies at UCLA on yoga for depression, anxiety, and IBS with creating the first yoga therapy content to be incorporated into the UCLA David Geffen School of Medicine’s curriculum.
 She is a writer/contributor for Yoga Journal magazine and other periodicals.

 Marla visited India for the first time while doing research for a degree in Buddhist Philosophy and has since returned numerous times for yoga studies including a year of study in Pune, India at the Iyengar Yoga Institute.